 Learn about moral rights in Yolngu Matha

-Trisha Adjei, Indigenous Communications Co-ordinator from CAL (Copyright Agency Limited) discusses information relating to the Resale Royalty Right for Visual Artists Act (2009) that was introduced in 2010 including what this new law means for Indigenous artists' and the art trade.
+Trisha Adjei, Indigenous Communications Coordinator from the Copyright Agency, discusses information relating to the Resale Royalty Right for Visual Artists Act (2009) that was introduced in 2010 including what this new law means for Indigenous artists' and the art trade.

-Deputy Director of Arts Law Delwyn Everard discusses wills and the importance of them for Indigenous artists in managing how their property will be distributed after passing away.
+Deputy Director of Arts Law Delwyn Everard discusses wills and how important a will is for Indigenous artists in managing how their art and property will be distributed after passing away.

 Francis Gurry, Director General of WIPO, discusses what the World Intellectual Property Organisation is doing within the context of Indigenous Cultural Intellectual Property.
 Les Malezer, Foundation for Aboriginal and Islander Research Action, Australia and Marisella Ouma, Executive Director, Kenya Copyright Board also talk about the importance of the worldwide protection of Indigenous traditional knowledge and cultural expressions.
 WIPO is working to address these issues for all Indigenous artists.